 Caste is a disease of the mind.

-Indian companies, multinational corporations that employ South Asians, and organisations that have operations in caste-affected countries are at risk of being complicit in the discrimination and exploitation of caste-affected communities internally through employment practices and externally via supply chains, customers, and partnerships.
-Research also indicates that caste-based losses for companies are similar to those that occur due to a lack of gender/race diversity.
-If left unaddressed, this could result in reputational damage, lower market value, litigation and settlement costs, poor environments for innovation, and loss of employee and public goodwill.
+Indian companies, multinational corporations, and organisations that employ South Asians and/or have operations in caste-affected countries are at risk of being complicit in the discrimination and exploitation of caste-oppressed communities.
+Internally, this can happen through employment practices, such as recruitment and redressal, and externally through supply chains, products, services, and partnerships.
+Research also indicates that caste-based losses for organisations are similar to those that occur due to a lack of gender/race diversity.
+When left unaddressed, caste practices at work can result in reputational damage, lower market value, litigation and settlement costs, poor environments for innovation, and loss of employee morale and public goodwill.
 It is imperative that organisations expand their knowledge on caste, understand how caste manifests at work, and identify their responsibilities towards creating a truly diverse, equitable, and inclusive workplace.

 Service Offerings